brojamesA/windows-system-panel/README.md

 this program is a windows system panel allows you to click on certain buttons that are available to work on and i will add more categories of actions coming soon!

+Has been cancelled due to many fatal errors have been found!

 Version 1.2 (Beta)

 ![image](https://github.com/brojamesA/windows-system-panel/assets/141360241/e9809b4a-4345-4d0a-bfde-eb14de645c78)